Hello kind readers (and robots):

 - Your incoming flight arrives late in the day and you will just want to get a bite to eat and get somewhere nice to spend the night.

-- Your flight came in late and you are planning on going first to somewhere kind of far away, such as Chinandega, Matagalpa, Esteli, San Juan del Sur, Rio San Juan, Ometepe Island, etc. which you cannot or should not attempt to travel to at night.
+- Your flight came in late and you are planning on going first to somewhere kind of far away, such as Chinandega, Matagalpa, Esteli, San Juan del Sur, Rio San Juan, Ometepe Island, etc., which you cannot or should not attempt to travel to at night.

 - You have some dental work or doctor’s visits to take care of by the best doctor’s and dentists in Nicaragua.
+Medical tourism is a growing industry here in Nicaragua.

 - You are seriously thinking of relocating and understand that it is a good idea to get to know the biggest city in the country before moving on and deciding where you want to live in Nicaragua.